The St Paul’s College Union was founded in 1891, on the joint initiative of resident members of the College and of former students

 All resident students and staff of St Paul’s College are members of St Paul’s College Union.
-After leaving College former residents who pay a life membership fee are then admitted as Life Members of St Paul’s College Union.
+Incoming residents pay a life membership fee are admitted as Life Members of St Paul’s College Union.

-The Life Membership fees are held in trust in the Life Membership Fund.
+The Life Membership fees are held in perpetuity in the Life Membership Fund.

 The Union supports the educational objectives of the College and gives strength to many aspects of ‘collegiality’ so critical to the success of any university residential college.